Camille Saint-Saëns: 1880s: International figure

 In the 1880s Saint-Saëns continued to seek success in the opera house, an undertaking made the more difficult by an entrenched belief among influential members of the musical establishment that it was unthinkable that a pianist, organist and symphonist could write a good opera.
 He had two operas staged during the decade, the first being Henry VIII (1883) commissioned by the Paris Opéra.
 Although the libretto was not of his choosing, Saint-Saëns, normally a fluent, even facile composer, (Note: Studying Handel manuscripts in London, Saint-Saëns was disconcerted to find a composer who worked even more quickly than he did.) worked at the score with unusual diligence to capture a convincing air of 16th-century England.
 The work was a success, and was frequently revived during the composer's lifetime.
 When it was produced at Covent Garden in 1898, The Era commented that though French librettists generally "make a pretty hash of British history", this piece was "not altogether contemptible as an opera story".

 The open-mindedness of the Société Nationale had hardened by the mid-1880s into a dogmatic adherence to Wagnerian methods favoured by Franck's pupils, led by Vincent d'Indy.
 They had begun to dominate the organisation and sought to abandon its "Ars Gallica" ethos of commitment to French works.
 Bussine and Saint-Saëns found this unacceptable, and resigned in 1886.
-(Note: In 1909 d'Indy's inflexibility led a new generation of composers, led by Fauré's pupils Ravel and Charles Koechlin, to break away and found a new group, Société Musicale Indépendant, whose ideals were closer to the original vision of Saint-Saëns and his colleagues in 1870.)
+(Note: In 1909 d'Indy's inflexibility led a new generation of composers, led by Fauré's pupils Ravel and Charles Koechlin, to break away and found a new group, Société musicale indépendante, whose ideals were closer to the original vision of Saint-Saëns and his colleagues in 1870.)
 Having long pressed the merits of Wagner on a sometimes sceptical French public, Saint-Saëns was now becoming worried that the German's music was having an excessive impact on young French composers.
 His increasing caution towards Wagner developed in later years into stronger hostility, directed as much at Wagner's political nationalism as at his music.